tum-ens/mathprog-energy-models/README.md

 ## Installation

-The standalone solver `glpsol` from the GNU Linear Programming Toolkit (GLPK).
+All models require the standalone solver `glpsol` from the GNU Linear Programming Toolkit (GLPK).

+### Web

+For short experiments, there is [GLPK Online](https://cocoto.github.io/glpk-online/), a Javascript port of GLPK and MathProg.
+Just copy & paste the model code into the text box, press *Solve*, inspect model ouptut in tab *Output*.

 ### Windows